 Cryptocurrency statistics are fascinating, as are cryptocurrencies themselves.
-Crypto is a relatively new currency, but it has already caused many scandals.
-Some countries have outright banned Bitcoin — the original, and still the most popular cryptocurrency.
+Crypto is a relatively new currency, but it has already caused many controversies.

-However, this article will not focus solely on Bitcoin, because there are many other fresh cryptocurrencies and cryptocurrency stats that come with them.
+However, this article will not focus solely on Bitcoin (nor the Doge coin stats, unfortunately), because there are many other fresh cryptocurrencies and cryptocurrency stats that come with them.
 Many people dream about leaving their job and living off crypto mining — and who can blame them, especially considering all the workplace stress statistics?

 So, let’s get to the most prominent stats straight away.

-The Top 10 Cryptocurrency Statistics for the Crypto-Curious
+Top Ten Cryptocurrency Statistics in 2022 for the Crypto-Curious

 - In June 2020, there were more than 5,500 cryptocurrencies.